huangda185/Comparing-Classifiers/README.md

 | age | 0.003936 |

 ## Conclusion:
-### The Decicion Tree Model have been identified showed to be the most efficient in terms of time and accuracy.
+### The Logistic Regression Model is the best model to determine if a client/contact would subscribe to a bank term deposit or not.
-### The Logiistic Regression Model is close in both time and accuracy, which may show to be better as we do more hypertuning of the classifers.
+### By finetuning the classifer values, we were able to cut down the run time for the Logistic Regression model without losing any accuracy.

 ## Recommendation:
 ### By looking at the fields that have the strongest correlation and affects the target subscribe field, we should focuing on the terms of the bank terms itself such as rate, months, and durations and less on the status of the indiviual contacts.